 There are various deposit amounts and mortgage terms that can be applied to different situations to make your pay back options suitable for your situation.
 For example, you may have a large deposit and be self-employed, or you may have a smaller deposit but a highly-paid full-time job.

-Don’t forget the further costs of buying a home
+Don’t forget the further costs of moving house

 Once you’ve secured your mortgage and saved up a deposit, you’ll also need to budget for the following: